Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 When should a tech buyer use appraisal gap coverage in Seattle?

-Appraisal gap coverage makes sense when you have substantial liquid assets — RSU vests, cash savings, or investment accounts — and you're bidding in a segment where offers regularly exceed list price.
-It's less appropriate if covering the gap would leave you without an emergency reserve, or if comparable sales data supports the offer price and an appraisal shortfall is unlikely.
+Appraisal gap coverage makes sense only when you have substantial liquid assets — cash savings, vested stock that can actually be sold, or other verified funds — and you understand how far the offer price may be above supportable comparable sales.
+It's less appropriate if covering the gap would leave you without an emergency reserve, or if you are relying on future vesting rather than cash available for closing.

 How do Seattle tech buyers fund an appraisal gap?